← Blog |

 Extremely active 1.9 Two-a-day training, professional athlete

-The most common mistake: overestimating activity level.
-A client who trains 4 times a week but sits at a desk 8 hours a day is "moderately active" (1.55), not "very active."
-NEAT (non-exercise activity: walking, standing, daily movement) often accounts for 15 to 30% of total energy expenditure.
+Easy mistake: bumping clients to "very active" because they train hard.
+A client who lifts 4 times a week but sits at a desk 8 hours is moderately active (1.55), not very active.
+NEAT — walking to the train, standing meetings, fidgeting — often accounts for 15 to 30% of total energy expenditure, and desk life kills it.

 What mistakes do coaches make with Harris-Benedict?

-The original formula overestimates BMR by 5 to 15%.
-Many online calculators still use this version without disclosing it.
-Check that the coefficients match the 1984 revision: 88.362 for men, 447.593 for women.
+The original overestimates BMR by 5 to 15%.
+Many online calculators still run it without disclosing the version.
+Check the constants: 88.362 for men and 447.593 for women means you've got the right one.

-2. Picking an activity multiplier that's too high
+2. Picking an activity multiplier that's too generous

-A client who lifts 4 times a week but sits at a desk all day isn't "very active."
-Non-exercise activity (NEAT) matters as much as training sessions.
+Training intensity doesn't compensate for a sedentary job.
+A client who lifts 4 times a week but sits 8 hours daily is moderately active, not very active.
 A bike courier with the same training volume burns 400 to 600 kcal more per day than a software developer.

 BMR is what the body burns at rest.
-TDEE is the total with activity.
-Your meal plan is based on TDEE adjusted for the goal (deficit, surplus, maintenance), not on BMR directly.
+TDEE adds activity.
+The meal plan target is TDEE adjusted for the goal (deficit, surplus, or maintenance).
+Feeding a client their BMR is a starvation diet for an active person.

 1